 If you are looking to move somewhere and take your furniture, you must check whether the property you desire comes furnished or unfurnished.
 Likewise, if you didn’t own any furniture, it would be useful to know this information before signing on the dotted line.
 Some landlords may be happy to place their current furniture into storage or provide you with the basics to get you started.

-A tenancy agreement falls in line with your personal preferences.
+When renting any property, a tenancy agreement falls in line with your personal preferences.
 If it is a short lease with the opportunity to renew, both you and the landlord will get an idea of whether you are a good fit for the property, which also gives you the flexibility to leave if you are not happy with the conditions.
-However, if you are looking for somewhere long term to save the concern of looking to relocate too soon, it is important to make this clear to know what options are available.
+However, if you are looking for somewhere long-term to save the concern of looking to relocate too soon, it is important to make this clear to know what options are available.

 The paperwork will be the documents that keep you safe from anything that could potentially go wrong.
 Tenancy agreements need to work for both parties, and they should outline the shared responsibilities and limitations for both you and the agent or landlord.
 Double-check that you are happy with the paperwork before agreeing to rent the property.

-So, you’ve found your dream property in London, you are already imagining your new Sunday routine and visiting your local coffee shop for your morning treat – what happens next?
-With the London rental market at such demand, you can most likely expect at least ten other individuals to imagine that ideal Sunday in their new home.
-Properties will become available at the drop of a hat and, equally, come off the market just as quick.
+So, you’ve found your dream property to rent in London, you are already imagining your new Sunday routine and visiting your local coffee shop for your morning treat – what happens next?
+With the London rental market in such demand, you can most likely expect at least ten other individuals to imagine that ideal Sunday in their new home.
+Properties will become available at the drop of a hat and, equally, come off the market just as quickly.